OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/po/hrp.md

 ---
 title: hrp
-description: This technical documentation page provides comprehensive instructions for using 'hrp', a Python command for creating a hierarchical risk parity portfolio.
+description: "This technical documentation page provides comprehensive instructions" for using 'hrp', a Python command for creating a hierarchical risk parity portfolio.
   It includes detailed information on usage, parameters, and examples for building custom portfolios optimized for specific risk parameters.
 Tools like codependence